-Igiehon: At Heirs Energies, ESG is an integrated TER: In 2022, Heirs Energies experienced the way of life.
+way of life.
 Our ESG strategy is fully integrated into every aspect of our operations, from planning and execution to monitoring and reporting.
 We believe that transparency and accountability are critical to building trust with our stakeholders, particularly the communities where we operate.

-implemented measures to reduce flaring, manage waste responsibly, and protect biodiversity in our operational areas.
-TM
+Environmental Stewardship: We are committed to minimizing our environmental footprint through sustainable practices and innovative technologies.
+For example, we have implemented measures to reduce flaring, manage waste responsibly, and protect biodiversity in our operational areas.